 The utilization rate of our advertising time slots is the total time slots sold as a percentage of total time slots available during the relevant period.
 In order to provide meaningful comparisons of the utilization rate of our advertising time slots, we normalize our time slots into 5-, 7.5-, 10-, 12- or 15-second units for digital frames in different airports and 5-, 15- or 30-second units for digital TV screens in airports and on airplanes, which we can then compare across network airports, airlines and periods to chart the normalized utilization rate of our network by airports and airlines and over time.
 The utilization rate of our advertising locations for traditional media in airports, gas stations and outdoor media is the total number of locations sold as a percentage of the total number of locations available during the relevant period.
-Our overall utilization rate is primarily affected by the demand for our advertising time slots and locations and our ability to increase the sales of our advertising time slots and locations, especially those advertising time slots and locations on our network airports and gas stations in second tier cities.
-We plan to strengthen our sales efforts in these cities by building local sales teams to increase our direct sales of advertising time slots and locations in these cities and ultimately improve our utilization rate.
+Our overall utilization rate is primarily affected by the demand for our advertising time slots and locations and our ability to increase the sales of our advertising time slots and locations on our network airports and gas stations in second tier cities.
+We plan to strengthen our sales efforts in these cities by building local sales teams to increase our direct sales of advertising time slots and ultimately improve our utilization rate.